 Upon successful completion of the course you will receive:

-- Level 5 Certificate in TESOL (CELTA/Trinity equivalent), awarded by TQUK.
+- Level 5 Certificate in TEFL (CELTA/Trinity equivalent), awarded by TQUK.

 - Course Transcript, issued by TQUK

-Our Certificate in TESOL is accredited by TQUK, a UK-based, awarding body recognised and regulated by Ofqual.
+Our Certificate in TEFL is accredited by TQUK, a UK-based, awarding body recognised and regulated by Ofqual.